ckormanyos/real-time-cpp/examples/chapter12_04/readme.md

 with the input `N[BesselJ[11/9, EulerGamma], 40]`.

-Other fixed parameter points have been selected for the Legendre and hypergeometric functions as well, can be found in the original example code and is also shown in the snippet below.
+Other fixed parameter points have been selected for the Legendre and hypergeometric functions as well.
+They can be found in the original example code and are also shown in the snippet below.

 ```cpp
 void app::benchmark::task_func()